Astemes/astemes-triarc-framework/docs/20_Framework/30_Application/Application.md

 As the `Application` is itself a `Process`, there is nothing preventing nesting applications.
 This enables creation of rich architectures with layers of sub systems.

+## Lifecycle Management

+An application is responsible for its owned processes and the processes follow the lifecycle of the application.
+If the application is started or stopped, all its owned processes changes lifecycle states in the same way.
+Processes added while the application is running are not started automatically, which enables idle processes to be added to an application.

 ## Recursion through the Application

 The `Application` does apply certain operaitons recursively through its owned processes.